learosema/lea11y/src/fundamentals/index.md

 non-technical but it's important for understanding the different needs of your users.

-This is pretty much what you need to learn for thr CPACC certification, but way less detailed.
+This is roughly what you need to learn for the

-- demographics
-- web dev considerations with accessibility in mind
+CPACC certification, but way less detailed and not complete.

+TODO:

 - temporary vs permanent vs situational
 - assistive technology
 - disability etiquette or how not to be an asshole
 - theory: medical vs social model of disability
 - inspiration exploitation
-- Cognitive disabilities
-- Laws and Regulations